 Although the High Country’s stunning mountains have been your surroundings for the past couple of days, today’s excursion will show your group a new viewpoint at Linville Caverns.
 After a guided tour of the only show caverns in the state, lace up your hiking boots and get up-close to Linville Falls.
 In part for its dramatic 90-foot drop, these waterfalls are often cited as the state’s most photographed.
 You can view the power of the falls from several different lookouts on two trails.
 Please exercise caution and obey all rules and warnings posted near waterfalls.

 A post-waterfall stop at Linville Falls Winery seems like the perfect way to catch your breath and support a family-owned, 40-acre farm specializing in Cabernet Sauvignon and Riesling.
-Enjoy a tasting or a whole bottle on the patio, and see if your visit overlaps with any one of its events throughout the year, including the Annual Grape Stomp or Honey Bee Festival.
+Enjoy a tasting or a whole bottle on the patio, and see if your visit overlaps with any one of its events throughout the year.